-See "If your vehicle will not start" in Section 4.
+See "If your vehicle will not start" on page 182 in Section 4.

-- ◆Do not crank for more than 30 seconds at a time.
-This may overheat the starter and wiring systems. - ◆Do not race a cold engine. - ◆If the engine becomes difficult to start or stalls frequently, have the engine checked immediately.
+- Do not crank for more than 30 seconds at a time.
+This may overheat the starter and wiring systems. - ♦ Do not race a cold engine. - If the engine becomes difficult to start or stalls frequently, have the engine checked immediately.